Building the cities and regions of the future together

 The fate of our entire world lies in the future of our cities.
 Manufacturers and innovators must share their vision of how cities should evolve with political decision-makers and local authorities so that solutions can be identified.
 Cities must be reinvented to be resilient, creative and productive.

-At the 2020 Africa-France Summit, the aim is not only to develop a new political collaboration and economic partnerships to share and exchange knowledge, but also new partnerships in other fields, such as healthcare, education, urban planning and culture.
+At the 2020 Africa-France Summit, the aim is not only to develop new political collaboration and economic partnerships to share and exchange knowledge, but also new partnerships in other fields, such as healthcare, education, urban planning and culture.